-Social - Wildlife help in providing a sense of place and attract families, photographers, birdwatchers, hunters and anglers
+Social - Wildlife help provide a sense of place that attracts families, photographers, birdwatchers, hikers, hunters and anglers.

-Ecological - Wildlife, such as amphibians, indicate high-quality habitat that provides clean water and unpolluted soil.
-Some wildlife species provide soil aeration services, such as moles, while other wildlife species disperse seeds, such as birds and mammals.
+Ecological - Wildlife diversity generally indicates high-quality habitat.
+Some animals provide soil aeration services, such as moles and ants; others disperse seeds and pollinate plants, such as birds and insects.

-Economic - Wildlife can provide you with an economic return when you open your land to others for birdwatching, hunting, guiding or agritourism.
-Indirectly, pollinators provide billions of dollars worth of pollinating services, while bats provide billions of dollars in insect "pest" control.
+Economic - Wildlife can provide you with an economic return when you open your land to recreation (e.g. birdwatching, hunting, guiding or agritourism).
+Indirectly, pollinators provide billions of dollars of pollinating services, and bats provide billions of dollars in insect "pest" control.